yyerthao/movie-sagas/README.md

 _Duration: 35 hours

-Create an application where user can click on movie upon landing page with movies listed.
-Upon clicking on specified movie, user will be directed to a new view with the details of the movie selected.
-User will also have option to add their own personal choice of movie, url, description, and select genre.
+Create an application where user can select movie from movie list upon opening landing page on web browser.
+After clicking on specified movie, user will be directed to a new view with details of the movie selected.
+User will also have option to add their own personal choice of movie, URL, description, and genre.

 ### Prerequisites